Buidlboy20/Jarvis/README.md

 ## Disclaimer

-### I wouldn't use this unless you know what you are doing!
+### Please don't use it yet, unless you know what you are doing!

 I hope that if an error occurs, it won't affect anything important. :|

 I have built this on a Linux machine, and it will not work out of the box.